 One of the best ways to help manage conflict is understanding the triggers that make you more likely to respond negatively to a situation.
 For example, one of the most common triggers for conflict is a feeling of being ignored or overlooked.

 For a leader, it's easy to fall into the trap of assigning a lot of work to one person, not giving them a chance to deliver, and then getting frustrated when they don't complete the work on time.
-The emphasis here is often on the leader to be more patient and review the overall prioritization of work in collaboration with the team.
+The emphasis here is often on the leader to be more patient and review the overall prioritisation of work in collaboration with the team.

 Develop Better Communication Skills